felixlinker/tamarin-workshop/ex3/OAuth.md

 ### Client Identifier

 The authorization server issues the registered client a client identifier -- a unique string representing the registration information provided by the client.
-The client identifier is not a secret; it is exposed to the resource owner and MUST NOT be used alone for client authentication.
+The client identifier is not a secret; it is exposed to the end-user and MUST NOT be used alone for client authentication.
 The client identifier is unique to the authorization server.

 The client identifier string size is left undefined by this specification.